HOME ABOUT US PRODUCTS RESELLERS SUPPORT PURCHASE Scottsdale, Arizona (USA)

 Q: Do I need to use an Add-On to backup Active Directory?

-Q: How do I activate the Open File Add-On or the Active Directory Add-On?
+Q: How do I activate the Open File Add-On?

-You activate the Add-Ons from the Data Repository Manager.
-Go to the Data Repository Manager and select the Clients panel.
-Select the name of the Client computer for which you would like to use the Active Directory or Open File Add-on and then press the Modify button.
-Now you can check/tick the appropriate Add-On options and be sure to save your changes.
+The Open File Add-on is active by default when you setup a new installation of Backup for Workgroups.
+To verify that the Open File add-on is active - go to the Backup Server and select the Clients panel.
+Select the name of the Client computer for which you would like to use to backup your Domain Controller and then press the Modify button.
+Now you can check/tick the Open File Add-On options and be sure to save your changes.

 Q: How do I restore Active Directory?